fw22912/COMS20012/docs/exercises/Exercise1.md

 7. Consider a desktop publishing system used to produce documents for various organizations.
-a.
+  + a.
 Give an example of a type of publication for which confidentiality of the stored data is the most important requirement.
-b.
+  + b.
 Give an example of a type of publication in which data integrity is the most impor- tant requirement.
-c.
+  + c.
 Give an example in which system availability is the most important requirement.

-- **ANS A.7:** a.
-The system will have to assure confidentiality if it is being used to publish corporate proprietary material.
+- **ANS A.7:**<br> a.
+The system will have to assure confidentiality if it is being used to publish corporate proprietary material. <br>
 b.
-The system will have to assure integrity if it is being used to laws or regulations.
+The system will have to assure integrity if it is being used to laws or regulations.<br>
 c.
 The system will have to assure availability if it is being used to publish a daily paper.